Elena-Weber/Elena-Weber/README.md

 Results-driven Software Engineer with over 3 years of experience, bringing a unique background in linguistics and education, I thrive on problem-solving and excel at communication — whether with people or computers.
 Mentor for aspiring and junior developers, I also coach them on job hunt strategies.
 A lifelong learner and curious programmer, I am driven to continuously expand my skills and deepen my understanding of technology.

-- 🗺️  When I'm not coding, you can find me traveling or blogging.
+- 🗺️  When I'm not coding, you can find me traveling, painting, teaching English or blogging.
 - 💬  Ask me anything about full stack web development.
 - ⚡  Fun fact: I teach "IT Basics" to computer newbies and have lived in 4 countries.